 - The most common cause (but not the only one) is indeed damage following a stroke.
 About 25 to 40% of stroke survivors (Aphasia.org).
 It is slightly more common in people of higher ages.

-- However, it occurs in people of all ages, races, nationality and genders.
+- Broca’s aphasia occurs in people of all ages, races, nationality and genders.
+Yet, people of more advanced ages run a slightly higher risk.
 According to aphasia.org, about 180.000 Americans acquire Broca’s aphasia each year.
-Not all cases of aphasia are equally severe, and they can differ from individual to individual.
+Luckily, not all cases are equally severe.

 What are the consequences and symptoms of Broca’s aphasia?